 Management has an established methodology to determine the adequacy of the allowance for loan losses that assesses the risks and losses inherent in the loan portfolio.
 For purposes of determining the allowance for loan losses, the Company has segmented certain loans in the portfolio by product type.
 Loans are segmented into the following pools: commercial loans, commercial real estate loans, residential real estate loans, home equity lines of credit, and consumer loans.
 Historical loss percentages for each risk category are calculated and used as the basis for calculating allowance allocations.
-These historical loss percentages are calculated over a three-year period for all loan segments.
+These historical loss percentages are calculated over a threeyear period for all loan segments.
 Qualitative factors are reviewed each quarter and adjusted based upon relevant changes within the portfolio.
 The following qualitative factors are analyzed for the loan portfolio:

-- Trends in delinquency
+- Trends in delinguency

 - Underlying loan collateral value factors

 - Trends in risk ratings

-- Economic trends
+- Economic trends •

 - Concentrations of credit risk

 - Lending policies and procedures

-- Quality of loan review
+- Quality of loan review •

-- External factors (competition, legal, regulatory)
+- External factors (competition, legal, regulatory) •

 - Experience, depth and ability of lending management/staff

-- Nature and volume of the portfolio and terms of loans
+- Nature and volume of the portfolio and terms of loans •

-- Special mention and substandard trends
+- Special mention and substandard trends •

-- Factors unique to home equity lines of credit, municipal loans, indirect loans and education loans